Lockheed T-33: Design and development

-Originally designated the TF-80C, the T-33 made its first flight on 22 March 1948 with Lockheed test pilot Tony LeVier at the controls.
-Production at Lockheed ran from 1948 to 1959.
-The US Navy used the T-33 as a land-based trainer starting in 1949.
-It was designated the TV-2, but was redesignated the T-33B in 1962.
-The Navy operated some ex-USAF P-80Cs as the TO-1, changed to the TV-1 about a year later.
-A carrier-capable version of the P-80/T-33 family was subsequently developed by Lockheed, eventually leading to the late 1950s to 1970s T2V-1/T-1A SeaStar.
-The two TF-80C prototypes were modified as prototypes for an all-weather two-seater fighter variant, which became the F-94 Starfire.
-A total of 6,557 T-33s were produced: 5,691 of them by Lockheed, and a further 210 by Kawasaki and 656 by Canadair produced under license.
+The largest customer of the T-33 was the United States Air Force (USAF), for which it served as the primary trainer for two decades.
+The United States Navy (USN) used the T-33 as a land-based trainer starting in 1949; it was originally designated the TV-2, but was redesignated the T-33B in 1962.
+The USN also operated some ex-USAF P-80Cs as the TO-1, which was subsequently redesignated as the TV-1.
+A carrier-capable version of the P-80/T-33 family was subsequently developed by Lockheed, the T2V-1/T-1A SeaStar.
+Both of the TF-80C prototypes were modified as prototypes for an all-weather twin-seater fighter derivative, which entered USAF service as the F-94 Starfire.